ACCOUNTING STANDARDS UPDATE 2016-13, FINANCIAL INSTRUMENTS—CREDIT LOSSES (TOPIC 326)

-On June 16, 2016, the FASB completed its Financial Instruments—Credit Losses project by issuing ASU No. 2016-13, Financial Instruments—Credit Losses (Topic 326).
-The new guidance requires organizations to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable and supportable forecasts.
+On June 16, 2016, the FASB completed its Financial Instruments—Credit Losses project by issuing Accounting Standards Update No. 2016-13, Financial Instruments—Credit Losses (Topic 326).
+The new guidance requires organizations to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.

 To that end, the new guidance: